 Your dog can be your spotter and motivate you to keep on building those muscles, but be sure to give plenty of rewards.

 10. Dog Aerobics

 What other ways can your dog help keep you in shape during the winter?
+Do you have any workout routines with your pooch?
 Let us know in the comments below!